UndergraduateOutside the Classroom

 It also provides career preparation and employment assistance for cooperative education, internships, service learning, and first destinations after graduation.

-Some McCormick students utilize services at University Career Services (UCS).
+Some McCormick students utilize services at Northwestern Career Advancement (NCA).
 Students interested in non-technical and non-engineering positions should use UCS for assistance in finding internships and jobs.

 Research experience is an integral part of advanced undergraduate education, especially to students planning to enter graduate school.
 Conducting research allows students to apply classroom knowledge to real-world problems and can help students determine which technical electives are most relevant to their interests.